mokkabonna/sinon-mock-server/README.md

 ### verbs

-The server will have methods for the following vergs: get, post, put, patch, delete, head, options which can be used in the following way:
+The server will have methods for the following verbs: get, post, put, patch, delete, head, options which can be used in the following way:

 `server.post(url, [requiredBody], [requiredHeaders])`